-The American Society for the Prevention of Cruelty to Animals® (ASPCA®) was the first humane society established in North America.
-Today, they're a leading voice for animal welfare in the US with more than 1 million supporters across the country.
+The American Society for the Prevention of Cruelty to Animals® (ASPCA®) was the first animal welfare organization to be established in North America.
+Today, they serves as one of the nation's leading voices for vulnerable and victimized animals. with more than 1 million supporters across the country.
 The ASPCA was founded by Henry Bergh in 1866 "to provide effective means for the prevention of cruelty to animals throughout the United States."

 One of the ASPCA’s priorities is helping pet parents care for their animal companions.
-They believe that pet insurance will help further this goal by making veterinary care more affordable for pet parents.
+They believe pet insurance will help further this goal by making veterinary care more affordable.

-In addition, the ASPCA is dedicated to helping at-risk animals with programs like its community partner program, which is working to put an end to the unnecessary euthanasia of adoptable pets.
+In addition, the ASPCA is dedicated to helping at-risk animals in need through on-the-ground disaster and cruelty interventions, behavioral rehabilitation, animal placement, and the advancement of the sheltering and veterinary community through research, training, and resources.
 They also serve the victims of animal cruelty by fighting tirelessly on state and national levels to pass laws that protect animals.

 For more information about the ASPCA®, please visit their website at www.aspca.org.